 Or what if you bought yogurt for the meal plan, and ended up not using it?

-Good news – you can freeze yogurt!
-Let me show you how easy it is to take advantage of those rock-bottom prices and save money on real foods.
+If you’re wondering, can you freeze yogurt?
+Good news – you can!
+Let me show you how easy it is to take advantage of those rock-bottom prices, plus plenty of ways to use the yogurt that you freeze.

 If you find a great deal on whole milk, you can stock up, make homemade yogurt or Greek-style yogurt, and freeze that too!

 Yogurt can be frozen for up to two months.
-Technically, it’s safe to eat for quite a while after that, but freezer burn can set in and the texture and taste can really decline after the two-month mark.
+Technically, it’s safe to eat for quite a while after that, but freezer burn can set in, with taste and textural changes after the two-month mark.
 If you plan on eating the yogurt with a spoon, aim to consume your yogurt within 30 days.

-Read on for how to freeze yogurt, the best way to thaw yogurt, and how to use yogurt after it was frozen.
+Read on for how to freeze yogurt, the best way to thaw yogurt, and how to use yogurt after it has been frozen.

 The texture of yogurt after it has been frozen and thawed will be different than a freshly opened tub of yogurt.
 After thawing, frozen yogurt will be less smooth and a bit grainier.
 This is less noticeable when you freeze it in smaller portions.
 It can be lessened even more if you stir the yogurt before you freeze it.

-If you plan on using the yogurt to make smoothies or for baking, there’s no need to stir it before you freeze.
-However, I’d recommend freezing in portions that you would typically use in smoothies or baked foods (i.e. ¼ cup or ½ cup).
+If you plan on using the yogurt to make smoothies or for baking, there’s no need to strain or stir it before you freeze.
+However, I’d recommend freezing in portions that you would typically use in smoothies or baked foods (i.e. ¼ cup or ½ cup) to make it easier to pull just what you need out of the freezer.

-There are several ways to freeze yogurt.
+There are several methods for freezing yogurt.
 You’ll want to choose a method that lines up with how you’ll eat the yogurt after it’s thawed.

 This method works best with plain, small, single-size yogurts.